The package is located inside a disk image

 Clickto begin the installation process.

-Once the installation has been completed successfully, you will be provided with your temporary root password.
-This cannot be recovered, so you must save this password.
+After a successful installation, the installer displays a window with your temporary root password.
+This cannot be recovered so you must save this password for the initial login to MySQL.
 For example:

-After logging into MySQL using this temporary password, MySQL will expire this password and require you to create a new password.
+MySQL expires this temporary root password after the initial login and requires you to create a new password.